-In the study, it was agreed the company uses feedback forums to advertise some of the products (mean=4.52) and standard deviation of 0.596.
-This implies that the organization endeavors to organize ways on how to get feedback from clients in for of forums.
-These are conducted both on line and off line the feedback forum help to provide people's feelings on the company and its products and this largely influences the sustainability of the organization.
+In the study, it was agreed that "the company uses feedback forums to advertise some of the products" with a mean of 4.16 and standard deviation of 0.613.
+This implies that the organization endeavours to organize ways on how to get feedback from clients in for of forums.
+These are conducted both on line and off line the feedback forum helps to provide people's feelings on the company and its products and this largely influences the sustainability of the organization.